 Custom Cedar Fences

-This fence is 100% cedar (thank you Lakeside Lumber!).
-The oversized posts will keep this fence solid for decades.
+Our fences is 100% cedar (thank you Lakeside Lumber!).
+Concrete set posts will keep your fence solid for decades.
 Thick pickets and tight-knot cedar slats will also pass the test of time.
 We use finish nails and trim wood so that very few fasteners show.

 Custom Garden Screens

-These screens are made of cedar 1" material.
-They are hand assembled on site.
-Only a few nails are visible on each panel.
+Our screens are made of cedar 1" material.
+They are hand assembled on site with only a few nails visible on each panel.
 Even though the material is very thin, these screens weather very well!
-Very few screens are as beautiful and functional.